makekevinweb/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-*4-strpbrk.c locates first occurence of any bytes a string in another string *5-strstr.c finds occurence a substring in another string *7-print_chessboard.c prints a chessboard
+*4-strpbrk.c locates first occurence of any bytes a string in another string *5-strstr.c finds occurence a substring in another string *7-print_chessboard.c prints a chessboard *8-print_diagsums.c prints the sums of the diagonals of an array